apatil5/CARND_Loacalisation/README.md

 ## Project
 The robot has a map of the location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.

 In this project 2 dimensional particle filter is implemented in in C++.
 The particle filter is given a map and some initial localization information (analogous to what a GPS would provide).
-At each time step your the filter gets observation measurement and control data.
+At each time step the filter gets observation measurement and control data.

 INPUT: values provided by the simulator to the c++ program